marccasals98/Super-Resolution/README.md

 ### Flickr

-This network uses the same dataset as the previous one but with some changes in the complexity of the Network that increases the results for doing an upscaling of x4.
+This network uses the same dataset as the previous one, but with some changes in the complexity of the Network that increases the results for doing an upscaling of x4.
 The images shown at the beginning are done using this network.
 ![alt text](https://github.com/marccasals98/Super-Resolution/blob/main/results/RESULTS_ART/papallona2.png)